VarrianRin/Optimize_Hash_Table/README.md

 ![alt text](profiling_with_gw.jpg)

 # time = 2.16 seconds
-Wow!
-That's much better.
+WOW!
+That's MUCH better.
 And other functions that can be rewritten don't have much impact on time.
 For example, let's rewrite Rolling and check again.

 ![alt text](profiling_with_rol.jpg)